CompVis/stable-diffusion/README.md

     and "embiggen" upscaling.
 See the `!fix` command.
   - New `--hires` option on `invoke>` line allows larger images to be created without duplicating elements, at the cost of some performance.
+  - New `--perlin` and `--threshold` options allow you to add and control variation during image generation (see [docs/features/OTHER.md#thresholding-and-perlin-noise-initialization-options])
   - Extensive metadata now written into PNG files, allowing reliable regeneration of images and tweaking of previous settings.
   - Command-line completion in `invoke.py` now works on Windows, Linux and Mac platforms.